 NOTE: The federal hiring process can be quite lengthy.
 View What to Expect after You Apply for information on the process.

 The names of best-qualified candidates will be forwarded to the supervisor or hiring official.
 If you are one of the best-qualified candidates, the supervisor or hiring official may interview you in person or by telephone, or in rare cases may hire you based solely on your application materials.
 Selection procedures are subject to Federal Civil Service laws, which ensure that all applicants receive fair and equal treatment in the hiring process.

 Interviews are designed to measure a variety of competencies important to performance on the job.
 Interviews may include scenario-based questions that measure selected competencies, e.g., Leading Others, Team Building, Performance and Results Management, Decision-Making and Problem Solving, Oral Communication, Interpersonal Skills, Technical Questions, etc. For more information on interviewing, view the Interview Tips.

 The application that you submit will go through many levels of review.
 First, Human Resources Specialists will screen it to see if you meet the basic eligibility requirements for the position.
 Then, the Human Resources Specialists or a panel of experts will rate your application according to the additional qualifications listed on the job opportunity announcement.
 If your application rates among the best qualified, it will be forwarded to the hiring manager, who will make the final selection.
 For more information, see What to Expect after you Apply.

 If you have questions regarding a position to which you are applying or to find out the status of your application, please speak to the point of contact listed for each job opportunity announcement.

-The Department of Labor is an Equal Opportunity Employer.
+The U.S. Department of Labor is an Equal Opportunity Employer.